pcknn/quietbytes/README.md

 # QuietBytes - Hobby Connection App

 QuietBytes connects people with food recommendations using GPS location services.
-Explore new food experiences along with a new friend.
+Explore new hobby experiences along with a new friend.

 ## Features
 - 📍 **Location-based restaurant and event discovery** using GPS API